 In India, the Political views are parliamentary democracy and a republic.
 It means leaders are elected by the people (voting system), and the President (head of state) is a figurehead, with the real power lying with the Prime Minister (head of government).

-Here we providing Indian Politics GK MCQ for Competitive Exams.
+Here we providing Indian Politics GK MCQ for Competitive Exams in 3D PDF.
 You can easily good score with the help of these GK Questions for Competitive Exams.

 Indian Politics GK in 3D PDF Flipbook